Wirbainoua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that counts the number of directories Write a script that converts a number from base
 Write a script that encodes and decodes text
+Write a script that prints every other line from the input Write a script that prints every other line from the input Write a script that prints every other line